Only a few atoms thick, 2D materials are one of the hottest topics in physics

 Data analysis in rapid turnaround simulations

 Exposing 2D materials to the powerful X-rays produced at a synchrotron beam facility is one of the most effective ways of studying electron behaviour in the materials.
 The process generates vast amounts of data that can be analysed using sophisticated cloud computational modelling.

 Typically, our experiments generate vast volumes of new data in short intensive experiments rather than in a steady well-paced flow.
 Newly produced data has to be analysed in rapid turnaround simulations that most often can’t be achieved with a university’s limited on-site supercomputing resources.

 Valuable research experience for students

-Another challenge of our research area is to make it accessible and engaging for undergraduate students.
+Another challenge of this research area is to make it accessible and engaging for undergraduate students.

 Optimal computational resources

-Our undergraduate students can now receive faster and improved critical training.
+Undergraduate students now receive faster and improved critical training.
 For example, a well-converged scientific calculation of publishable quality requires the right balance between precision and costs, but doing this can be hindered by limits on computational resources.

-The flexibility of cloud supercomputing solutions removed this limitation.
-It meant the work of producing scientific results and proving their reliability could be carried out by our students, allowing them to make a substantial research contribution.
+The flexibility of cloud supercomputing solutions removes this limitation.
+It means the work of producing scientific results and proving their reliability can be carried out by students, allowing them to make a substantial research contribution.